Immigration Announces New Fee for Nigerian Passport, Commencement Date, Other Details

 However, the statement clarified that application fees for Nigerians in the diaspora remained unchanged at $150 for the 32-page five-year passport and $230 for the 64-page 10-year passport, Leadership reported.

-The Service added that the adjustments were aimed at maintaining the quality and integrity of the Nigerian passport while ensuring accessibility for citizens.
+The service added that the adjustments were aimed at maintaining the quality and integrity of the Nigerian passport while ensuring accessibility for citizens.

-Nigerians react to new fee
+Nigerians react to new passport fee

 After the new announcement by NIS, Nigerians have taken to social media to express different opinions.